smarty56/CSICode-V1M/README.md

 We kindly ask that contributors follow these guidelines to help keep the project organized and moving forward smoothly:

 - **Introduce yourself!**
+  Feel free to reach out to the team before beginning work — either by posting in the **main CSI thread** on the [REAPER Forum](https://forum.cockos.com/showthread.php?t=183143) or by sending a private message to `funkybot` on the forum.
-  Feel free to reach out to the team before beginning work.
-This helps avoid conflicts with project goals or other contributors who may already be working on related tasks.
+  Contacting us helps avoid conflicts with project goals or other contributors who may already be working on related tasks.

 - **Align with project goals.**
   Before making major changes, please check in to make sure your ideas fit with the long-term direction of the project.